kyma-project/kyma/docs/kyma/docs/04-02-local-installation.md

 From sources
 </summary>

-To start the local installation from sources, run the following command:
+To start the local installation from sources, run this command:

 ```
 ./installation/cmd/run.sh